 Just kidding.
 We have so much snow these past few weeks that I would dire for anything green to pop out from our backyard.
-Oh well, at least make do with this beautiful vegetarian fried rice that reminding me of a nice picnic or days scouting.
+Oh well, at least make do with this beautiful vegetarian fried rice that reminded me of a nice picnic or days scouting.

 I got to this recipe when playing around with natural color, from fruit and all the like.
-You’ll see, for green, I always use pandan extract, since it not only give the color but also the scent as well.
+You’ll see, for green, I always use pandan extract, since it not only gives the color but also the scent as well.
 However, in the harmony of fried rice, I found that spinach (and cilantro) do wonder.

 To have the deep dark green, I would just grind spinach along with about 2-3 Tbsp of water.
-Add in things like cilantro stem to enhance the overall scent would be attracting.
+Add in things like cilantro stem to enhance the overall scent would be attractive.
 This color would transfer to rice best when it is hot.
 Thus either mix this paste with hot cooked rice or warm/stir fry your leftover rice till hot then mix this with.

 Since this is the vegan version, scrambled tofu is used instead of egg.
 This is to make sure of the protein and calcium content within.
-Just note that tofu will contain more liquid in them, so pat dry, light damping before hand is recommended.
-Also wait until the rice is quite dried and absorb most of the green color from veggies before adding tofu.
+Just note that tofu will contain more liquid in them, so pat dry, light damping beforehand is recommended.
+Also, wait until the rice is quite dried and absorb most of the green color from veggies before adding tofu.
 This is to ensure or the overall green doesn’t fade.

 So yeah, enjoy your eco-friendly dish, after all, green is the new black !!

 Spring green Vegetarian Fried Rice

 - 5 sticks small asparagus